-A man came out of the hallway and called some names.
-A man in his late forties, who had been sitting in front of me, stood up.
-He tucked away the pay stubs he’d been making notes on.
-A lady across the room also stood, also in her late forties; the mom.
-The dad frowned at her and said something in a defensive tone to the gentleman who had called his name.
-They walked away down the hallway, well apart from one another.
+A case worker came out of the hallway and called some names.
+The man sitting in front of me tucked away the pay stubs he’d been making notes on and stood.
+A lady across the room also stood.
+They were in their late forties, presumably also co-parents.
+The dad frowned at the mom and said something in a defensive tone to the case worker.
+They followed the case worker down the hallway, well apart from one another.
 They had the marks of age on their faces, and the weight of the world on their shoulders.

-Not everyone can mend fences or become friends or even friendly in the 18 years that they are required to interact.
+Not all co-parents can mend fences or become friends or even friendly in the 18 years that they are required to interact.
 Some relationships between co-parents are fraught with mistreatment, abuse or some other circumstances that make it impossible.
 I consider us lucky in that regard; That despite our issues, we have somehow been able to come back to a constructive co-parenting relationship.

 The young couple will eventually become the older couple, with a rich history of these issues and experiences behind and between them.
 Just like a marriage, financial stuff, painful decisions, relationship issues will all put pressure on the co-parenting relationship.
 The children of both couples will eventually be adults.
 They too will cross the finish line of 18.
 And then they too will have a lifetime ahead of them to build upon the history of their relationship.